Ruikun-Li/3D-GCCN/README.md

 # 3D-GCCN
-This is the reference code for ["3D Graph-Connectivity Constrained Network for Hepatic Vessel Segmentation"](https://ieeexplore.ieee.org/abstract/document/9562259) for non-commercial use.
+This is the reference code for ["3D Graph-Connectivity Constrained Network for Hepatic Vessel Segmentation"](https://ieeexplore.ieee.org/abstract/document/9562259).

 ## Dependency
 * Python 3.6+